 The Burn XP is otherwise traditional in every way, from its profile to its head fit (throat plugs should be usable with this shaft).
 A dot matrix of targeted grip assures consistent handling from box to box.

 The main question mark that comes with the Burn XP is the durability of the shaft over the normal wear and tear of faceoff duties.
 While made to flex, consistent pressure could end up leaving you with a warped shaft which isn’t ideal.
+In addition, we’ve received some reports of the shaft breaking easily.
+While it does come with a 6-month warranty, you want a shaft that you know will hold up well during a game.

 Still, the Burn XP is a solid candidate for those free-wheeling and dealing marksmen who create their own opportunities from the centerline to the opponent’s box.